-Teaching with medieval objects not only reaches the everyday experiences and diverse identities of historical actors, but also gives students with different learning styles and abilities the opportunity to succeed in the classroom.
-Medieval history has been traditionally organized around the religious and lay elites who produced the bulk of our surviving documents.
-The interdisciplinary study of archaeology and art broadens this evidence to include underrepresented groups of different races, faiths, and economic backgrounds who left behind fewer surviving texts.
+Medieval studies as a field has been traditionally organized around the religious and lay elites who produced the bulk of our surviving documents.
+The interdisciplinary study of archaeology and art broadens this evidence to include underrepresented groups of different ethnicities, faiths, and economic backgrounds who left behind fewer surviving texts.
 Students in my medieval and early modern core survey class examine the often marginalized figures of women and the poor as well as medieval pagans, Jews, and Muslims.
 They study twelfth-century accounts of blood libel alongside the depictions of Jews in the Carew-Poyntz Book of Hours to understand how Jewish communities became targets of racial and religious violence.
 They also learn, however, how Christian rulers would gladly ally with Muslim and pagan leaders against fellow Christians to achieve their political and economic goals.

 One of the central arguments of my research is the diversity of medieval Christianities and the false sense of premodern unity encouraged by the term “Christendom.”
 This is a word often used to define a medieval world of Christians versus “others,” misrepresenting a society where religious and racial categories were fluid and shifting.
 I routinely emphasize to my students that the Middle Ages with its diverse communities of Christians, Muslims, and Jews was a far more complicated and wider world than we often imagine.
 This is an increasingly important message for students today at a moment when modern white supremacists portray medieval Europe as a uniform white civilization.
 Students from underrepresented groups deserve to see people like themselves in the past because they were there.
-Our larger historical narratives of European history must reflect that.
+Our larger historical narratives of European history and culture must reflect that.

 My use of material and digital evidence in the classroom consciously integrates—rather than simply accommodates—students who learn best from different forms of media as well as those with visual impairments.
-Students have consistently praised my use of different kinds of historical evidence and said their opportunities to leave the classroom for interactions with historical objects and architectures in person was the most valuable learning experience of the course.
+Students have consistently praised my use of different kinds of historical evidence and said their opportunities to leave the classroom for interactions with artifacts and architectures in person was the most valuable learning experience of the course.
 Hands-on interaction with medieval objects in a museum or 3D-printed replicas also allow students with visual limitations to experience in a tangible way aspects of medieval life that are otherwise inaccessible.
-My students complete a variety of types of assignments—from written papers to image analyses and creating online exhibitions—to bring their best analytical skills to bear on the diverse lives of historical people and to rethink what they thought they knew about premodern history.
+My students complete a variety of types of assignments—from written papers to image analyses and creating online exhibitions—to bring their best analytical skills to bear on the diverse lives of historical people and to rethink what they thought they knew about the premodern world.